 39. Palak And Kala Chana Sukhi Sabzi

-Palak And Kala Chana Sukhi Sabzi is a great combination of kala chana and spinach in a tangy curry flavoured with Indian masala.
+Palak And Kala Chana Sukhi Sabzi is a great combination of Kala chana and spinach in a tangy curry flavored with Indian masala.
 You can start your day with this.

-A great source of fibre and proteing, Moong dal is the healthiest way to load up these nutrients in your diet.
-This recipe of Moonglet ensures a healthy and guilt-free snacking!
+A great source of fiber and protein, Moong dal is the healthiest way to load up these nutrients in your diet.
+This recipe of Moonglet ensures healthy and guilt-free snacking!

 40. Moong daal idli

 Replace the regular rice batter with moong daal and healthy rice.
 Blend it well and use the same method of preparation.
-When cooked in stream take it out and eat it with chuteney.
+When cooked in-stream take it out and eat it with chutney.

 41. Moong daal cheela

 This is one of the best breakfasts for diabetics.
 It is super simple to make as well.
 Just take a cup of soaked moong flour, grind it, add water and make a batter and add a pinch of salt.
-Tou can also add seasoning of your taste.
+You can also add seasoning to your taste.
 Then heat up a tawa and spread the batter.
 Enjoy the super healthy ragi cheela.

 42. Sprouted green moong

-For the healthy diabetic-friendly breakfast, soak the green moong and let it sprout.
+For a healthy diabetic-friendly breakfast, soak the green moong and let it sprout.
 You can also add black gram.
-Later mix it with finely chopped onion and tomatoes add pinch of salt and enjoy the breakfast.
+Later mix it with finely chopped onion and tomatoes add a pinch of salt and enjoy the breakfast.